Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 ISO 14729 lists the requirements and test methods of products used for microbiological management of contact lenses, essentially those products that prevent bacteria and fungus from growing on the contact lenses.
 Hygiene for contact lenses is critical because eye infections can lead to blindness.

 ISO 13212 outlines the methods for determining the shelf life of contact lens care products.
-This standard was published in 2011.

 ISO 11981 describes the methods used to determine the compatibility between lens care products and contact lenses.
 While the lens care products need to remove dirt, salt left by human tears and debris, the lens cleaner should not harden soft contacts.
 The ability of lens cleaner to kill pathogens is covered by ISO 14729.